-We evaluated the sensitivity of modelled streamflow to the hydrological parameters shown in Table 1 and calibrated the model to select the most suitable approach for the study region.
-Soil hydraulic characteristics are estimated using the relationship of Van Genuchten (1980).
+We evaluated the sensitivity of hydrological parameters (Table 1) and calibrated the model to select the most suitable approach for the study region.
+Soil hydraulic characteristics can be estimated using the relationship of Brooks & Corey (1964) or a more robust formulation of Van Genuchten (1980).